-I think it’s best to explain what healthcare administration is and how it differs from healthcare management.
-More times than not people often confuse or interchange the two titles.
-It is important to understand there is a significant difference between them.
+It’s best to explain what healthcare administration is and how it differs from healthcare management.
+More times than not, people often confuse or interchange the two titles.
+It’s important to understand there is a significant difference between them.

-A healthcare administrator typically directly manages both clinical and non-clinical staff in a healthcare setting.
-This role can be found in hospitals, clinics, and even educational institutions as well.
-The healthcare administrator handles the day to day needs of a unit or department while ensuring staffing is adequate and maintaining its goals or metrics specific to said area of expertise.
+A healthcare administrator typically directly manages clinical and non-clinical staff in a healthcare setting.
+This role can be found in hospitals, clinics, and even educational institutions.
+The healthcare administrator handles the day-to-day needs of a unit or department while ensuring staffing is adequate and maintaining its goals or metrics specific to said area of expertise.

 The clarification of the two roles allows one to see that the bridge from a staff position to a healthcare administration position without experience is not impossible.
 In fact, with the right tools in your kit and background, it is easily obtainable.

-· Analytical skills
+- Analytical skills

-· Communication and interpersonal skills
+- Communication and interpersonal skills

-· Project management
+- Project management

-· Policy development
+- Policy development

-· Problem-solving skills
+- Problem-solving skills

-· Recruitment and interviewing skills
+- Recruitment and interviewing skills

-Leverage your experience
+Leverage your Experience

 Bridging the Gap

-Bridging your answers is a skill you must practice to be successful in the interview process.
+Bridging your answers is a skill you must practice to succeed in the interview process.
 The idea is to lead your answer to most questions to what you want to focus on.